Alexandria-Ransom/Amazon_Keywords/README.md

 # Project Description | Project Preface: Amazon Keywords-Search Terms

-I will be taking 18 keywords that you can type into the amazon search bar at amazon.com and performing analysis on trends and patterns amongst product categories.
+This project will be taking 18 keywords that you can type into the amazon search bar at amazon.com and perform analysis on trends and patterns amongst product categories.
 These 18 keywords represent physical products that can be purchased from their website.
-From there, I will be evaluating the search results products pages under that key term.
+From there, I will be evaluating the search results products pages under that key term via junglescout data.
 For each keyword, I will be collecting  my own data on each term via third party app junglescout.
-After, typing in each keyword via amazon searchbar, inidviually I ram the junglescout app to pull on data for that keyword that showcases around 15 attributes for the individual keyword.
+After, typing in each keyword via amazon searchbar, click on the junglescout app to pull on data for that keyword that showcases around 15 attributes for the individual keyword.
 Here is a photograph example below on this exactly on how each word was collected:

-Hands on visual example: Bellydance wings is the keyword in this photo.
-The orange square is the third part app junglescout that collects data (holds around 15 attributes) for the search pages under this keyword.
+Hands on visual example: "bellydance wings" is the keyword in this photo.
+The orange square is the third party app junglescout that collects data (holds around 15 attributes) for the search pages under this keyword.

 ![junglescout](https://github.com/Alexandria-Ransom/Amazon_Keywords/blob/Version1.1/gifs/photos/junglescout.png)